Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan/README.md

 ![Spiderfoot_Key_Vault_1](Images/Spiderfoot_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Incident-Spiderfoot-Scan-API-Key**", and enter the Spiderfoot API key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#spiderfoot-api-key).
+Choose a name for the secret, such as "**AS-Incident-Account-Spiderfoot-Scan-API-Key**", and enter the Spiderfoot API key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan#spiderfoot-api-key).
 All other settings can be left as is.
 Click "**Create**".

 ![Spiderfoot_Key_Vault_2](Images/Spiderfoot_Key_Vault_2.png)

 Once your secret has been added to the vault, navigate to the "**Access policies**" menu option, also found under the "**Settings**" section on the Key Vault page menu.
 Leave this page open, as you will need to return to it once the playbook has been deployed.
-See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#granting-access-to-azure-key-vault).
+See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan#granting-access-to-azure-key-vault).

 ![Spiderfoot_Key_Vault_3](Images/Spiderfoot_Key_Vault_3.png)